lvsl123/tarot-new/README.md

 Note: Modern browsers no longer open any local html files for view.
-Your best bet now is it either stick with the website version of the same preview or "host" the page somewhere using a web server.
+Your best bet now is to either stick with the website version of this code preview or "host" the page somewhere using a web server.

 Fortunately, you can always "host" a local webpage on your computer that is intended